creativescala/doodle/README.md

 # Using Doodle

-To use Doodle in your own project we publish JARs to our [Bintray repository][bintray-training].
-The current release is *`0.3.0`*.
+You can use Doodle in your own project by importing the JARs published to our [Bintray repository][bintray-training].
+The current release is **`0.3.0`**.
 To use it add the following to your `build.sbt`:

 [bintray-training]: https://bintray.com/underscoreio/training/doodle